If I’m honest, it’s probably closer to my spleen.

 So anyway, I read that post and my first thought was, “Well, what a load of codswallop.”
 Because codswallop is a word that doesn’t get brought out and used nearly often enough anymore, don’t you think?
-(Sadly, I wasn’t able to find an etymology for the word, but it makes a colorful alternative to nonsense, and it also makes me think of fish, which makes me think of chips, and now I’m hungry and clearly getting off track.)
+(Sadly, I wasn’t able to find an etymology for the word.
+It makes a colorful alternative to nonsense, though, and it also makes me think of fish, which makes me think of chips, and now I’m hungry and clearly getting off track.)

 Anyway, where was I?
 Right.
 One of the most important things I tell my students when it comes to social media, I think, is just be yourself.
 (Unless you can be Wonder Woman.
 Always be Wonder Woman.)
 People want to read your books and stories, yes, but when they come to places like Twitter or (ugh) Facebook, they want to read about you, about your work, and get to know you a little better.
-If you’re just a nonstop marketing mechanism and all you do is try to sell sell sell, people are not going to care.
+If you’re a nonstop marketing mechanism and all you do is sell sell sell, people won’t care.

 So yeah when I read that article, I thought, what a load of codswallop.

 (OK, if you must know, I also thought “what a bunch of f@&$ing bulls@$t,” because I learned my penchant for colorful metaphor from my dad and my dad is a U.S. Marine, and so I’ve always had a hereditary link to the profane.)

 But anyway, the idea that writers should keep themselves and their opinions out of what they’re saying online is such a bunch of twaddle, I don’t even know where to begin.